Andersama/Andersama/README.md

 ## Sponsor
 Consider sponsoring for access to my private libraries and to keep me going.
 I'm currently moving my code over to [https://github.com/Andersama-Library/open-source](https://github.com/Andersama-Library/open-source).

-I'm aiming to build a large sponsorware repository.
-When I meet different sponsorship amounts per month I'll move contents from my sponsorware repository into the open source one.
-Feel free to contact me for library ideas you'd like to see on the [dicussions tab](https://github.com/Andersama-Library/open-source/discussions)!
-If you're the first person to suggest an idea and I think it deserves to be sponsorware I'll make sure you have access to it when I start working on it!